Old St. Martin’s Church in Venice, Italy

 The long-suffering Penelope, life-size in marble by American sculptor, Franklin Simmons, 1903.
 This drawing took 45 – 50 hours.

 This charcoal and pastel drawing is of a wood sculpture at the DIA from 15th century Germany.
 The sculpture is finished on three sides and doubtless was installed against a wall or column of a church.
 The 4th century Roman martyr Catherine was beheaded.
 She is shown holding a sword, the instrument of her death.
-Martyrs are often depicted with the tools of their martyrdom – to remind us of their sacrifice, and to show their gratitude for the service of delivering them from this worldly existence into the endless glories of eternal life with God.
+Martyrs are often depicted with the tools of their martyrdom – to remind us of their sacrifice, and to show the means of their deliverance from this worldly existence into the endless glories of eternal life with God.